Get insider access

 GPU Render Time (Optix)

 The performance in Blender is outstanding.
 While the CPU can render images quickly, it's significantly faster to render with the GPU, thanks to NVIDIA's Optix hardware acceleration.
-The AMD Radeon RX 7600M XT can get the job done but is slower than the RTX 4060.
+AMD GPUs can get the job done, but don't perform as well as NVIDIA GPUs in this application.

 Performance